digital-auto/playground-plugins/documentation/landing.ai_v2.0/landingai_documentation.md

 ## 2. Deploying the Model and Prototyping

 In this section, we will guide you through the process of integrating your AI model from **Landing.ai** into **digital.auto Playground**.
-We will deploy two widgets—a raw image display and an AI inference results display—onto the dashboard and in the Playground to demonstrate the **Wallet Detection** use case.
+We will deploy multiple widgets—including a Landing.aI inference results display, an alert sound widget, a map widget, and a signal list widget—onto the canvas in the Playground to demonstrate the **Wallet Detection** use case.

 ### 2.1 Log in to digital.auto Playground
 1. Open [**digital.auto Playground**](https://playground.digital.auto/) in your web browser.